Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Export PDF Document

-- In ReMoods, Print & Export PDF is the standalone part that is separated from the Render Viewer styles.
-So, it means you can set different fonts and font sizes for Print & Export PDF use, and it won't affect the styles within Joplin.
+- In ReMoods, Print & Export PDF has separated from the Render Viewer styles.
+It means you can set different fonts and font sizes for Print & Export PDF use, and it won't affect the styles within Joplin.
-- You can also control what elements should show on the PDF through the ReMoods Theme settings page, such as hiding the Sticky Notes, hiding the Key Mention, hiding the notebook title, etc.
+- You can also control which elements should show on the PDF through the settings page, such as hiding the Sticky Notes, hiding the Key Mention, hiding the notebook title, etc.

 ![Screenshot 2022-09-26 190704](https://user-images.githubusercontent.com/110529913/192261498-b95ee279-65f3-4dc3-9a1f-609023f62859.png)